Call AFC's Education Helpline

 Coalition for Multiple Pathways to a Diploma

-Advocates for Children of New York (AFC) leads a statewide coalition of educational and advocacy organizations and parents who have come together to urge the creation of multiple pathways to a diploma in New York State, each of which holds all students to high expectations, provides them with quality instruction, and opens doors to career and post-secondary education opportunities.
+Advocates for Children of New York (AFC) leads a statewide coalition of educational and advocacy organizations and families who have come together to urge the creation of multiple pathways to a diploma in New York State, each of which holds all students to high expectations, provides them with quality instruction, and opens doors to career and post-secondary education opportunities.
 Members of the Multiple Pathways to a Diploma Coalition believe that measuring college- and career-readiness requires valuing several different and equally valid ways to evaluate students’ knowledge needed for success in the workplace and higher education.
-The Coalition seeks to maximize opportunities for diverse learners to receive their high school diplomas for diverse learners and draw attention to the barriers created by the focus on high-stakes standardized testing.
+The Coalition seeks to maximize opportunities for diverse learners to receive their high school diplomas as well as draw attention to the barriers to graduation created by the focus on high-stakes standardized testing.

-The Coalition originally came together in 2007 to demand that the State address excessive use of the Individualized Education Program (IEP) diploma.
-Students in special education were given the option to earn an IEP diploma, which despite its name, is not a regular high school diploma and is not accepted by colleges, universities or the military.
-Some school districts were using this credential to push students with disabilities out of school prematurely.
-After a series of conversations between Coalition members, individual members of the Board of Regents and officials at the New York State Education Department, the State has developed an alternate credential and has proposed the elimination of the IEP diploma.
+The Coalition initially came together in 2007 to demand that the State address excessive use of the Individualized Education Program (IEP) diploma.
+Students in special education were given the option to earn an IEP diploma, which despite its name, is not a valid high school diploma and is not accepted by colleges, universities or the military.
+Some school districts were using the IEP diploma to push students with disabilities out of school prematurely.
+After a series of conversations between Coalition members, individual members of the Board of Regents and officials at the New York State Education Department, the State has eliminated the IEP diploma, effective July 1, 2013.